alsatian-test/alsatian/README.md

 Otherwise if you're more of a JavaScript kinda person, have a gander at our [JavaScript Quick Start](https://github.com/alsatian-test/alsatian/wiki/javascript-setup)

+Full documentation can be found [here](https://github.com/alsatian-test/alsatian/wiki/) the examples are usually in TypeScript but should be pretty much the same code for JavaScript (just lose the access modifiers and types).

 ## Support

 If at any time things are unclear or you think there may be something going wrong feel free to [raise an issue](https://github.com/alsatian-test/alsatian/issues/new) and we'll be glad to get back to you with a solution quickly.